 106103=103=1000\frac{10^6}{10^3} = 10^3 = 1000

-Look at the exponents first.
-They are 44 and 66, so the second quantity is two orders of magnitude larger on the powers-of-ten scale.
+Read the exponents first: 44 and 66, so the second is two orders of magnitude larger.
+Confirm with the ratio:

 8.5×1063.2×104=8.53.2×1022.66×102266\frac{8.5 \times 10^6}{3.2 \times 10^4} = \frac{8.5}{3.2} \times 10^2 \approx 2.66 \times 10^2 \approx 266

-If one quantity is three orders of magnitude larger, that means a factor of about 10310^3, not just "a bit bigger."
+Confusing a factor of ten with a powers-of-ten difference.
+"Three orders of magnitude larger" is a factor of about 10310^3, not just "a bit bigger."

-Rewrite the number in scientific notation first.
-Then ask which convention your class, textbook, or problem is using.
-If the convention is not stated, using the scientific-notation exponent is usually the safest interpretation.
+A quick habit makes this reliable: rewrite the number in scientific notation first, then ask which convention your class, textbook, or problem uses.
+If the convention is not stated, the scientific-notation exponent is usually the safest interpretation.

 Need help with a problem?